biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 ### Padding

-Padding allows you to create, well... padding inside a certain HTML element.
+Padding allows you to create, well... padding, inside a certain HTML element.

 ###  📝 Task - Padding

 Let's look at the `<div>` element for the banner again.

 Copy the following code `padding: 0 200;` inside the `#banner-center` selector inside `index.css`.

 What do you see?